hemantmurthy/mdgen/README.md

 # mdgen
-A tool to generate utility meter data based on multiple strategies
+A tool to generate utility meter data in multiple formats